JeffLuong/frontend-interview/README.md

 - On the repository page (which should mount the Repositories component), a user should be able to enter text into a field in order to search for repositories on github.

-  - These results should automatically populate (wihtout requiring a button press or enter keypress), however the request should only be sent when there's a lull in typing (rather than on every keystroke)
+  - These results should automatically populate (without requiring a button press or enter keypress), however the request should only be sent when there's a lull in typing (rather than on every keystroke)
   - The results should be displayed as cards or a list, containing at least the following info:
     - Full name | description | Stargazers Count | Open issues Count | match score
   - Clicking the list or card of the item should change to a page /repositories/:id